 If there are software programs that are required to support curriculum needs for courses in the School of Law or other disciplines (mostly on the Alrington campus), it is possible that additional programs can be loaded.
 Before any title is considered, proper licensing must be verified.
 Contact email@example.com with questions.

-At any individual computer workstation, the pay-for-print system works essentially like a normal printer.
-You simply issue a standard print command, and the print job can then be released from the print station, upon payment for the job.
+At any individual computer workstation, the Pay-For Print system works essentially like a normal printer.
+You simply issue a standard print command, and the print job can then be released from the multifunction printer, upon payment for the job.
 Jobs stay in the print queue for two hours and then they disappear forever.
 For more information, see Pay for Print.

 The easiest way to save files and any documents you may download is to save them directly to a USB drive.
-The computers are set up to allow you to save files directly to these "removable media".
-If you want to save a file to the local computer, you need to save files to the "T" drive or the "S" drive.
+If you want to save a file to the local computer, you need to save files to the "T" drive.
 The computers reboot every night and documents saved on the "C" drive will be deleted.
-Please note that while we do provide ample storage space to temporarily store files on the local harddrive, we make no guarantees that these files will remain there for any length of time.
-If there are ever problems with a given system, one of the most common remedies is to simply re-image the system, which removes all all data stored on the local system.

 It is no longer possible to save documents to the computer desktop, as this was causing some security and confidentiality issues.

-Each computer has a sound card in it, and you should be able to listen to music CDs from the CD-Rom drive.
+Each computer has a sound card in it, and you should be able to listen to music CDs from the DVD drive.
 You can also listen to Internet news broadcasts and streaming audio/video using an available media player.
-You must supply your own headphones.
-Since this activity is not considered essential to any particular program, technical support for problems with sound files is very limited.
+You must supply your own headphones. .

 Law School Computing has made every effort possible to balance security needs with ease-of-use for end-users.
 If there are productivity problems, let us know.

-Lab 342 and Lab 351 are both reserved for George Mason Law students only.
+Lab 351 is reserved for Scalia Law School students only.

-Both computer labs have code-activated locks on the doors, and codes are being issued on an individual basis for currently-enrolled law students.
+The computer lab has a code-activated lock on the door, and codes are issued on an individual basis for currently-enrolled law students.
 Codes can be obtained from the circulation desk in the law library.
-In order to obtain an access code, users must sign a Lab Access Agreement.
+In order to obtain an access code, students must present a GMU ID and sign a Lab Access Agreement which is available at the Circulation Desk.

-Food and drinks (even in protected containers) can not be consumed in the computer labs.
+Food and drinks (even in protected containers) can not be consumed in the computer lab.

-Please see the Law School Computing Support, Law Library 362 or send an email message to: firstname.lastname@example.org.
+Please see the Technology Services staff in the Law Library, Room 362 or send an email message to: firstname.lastname@example.org.